eze-works/vintage/README.md

 Let's take it back to the 1990s.
 This library implements a multi-threaded server that speaks the [FastCGI protocol](https://www.mit.edu/~yandros/doc/specs/fcgi-spec.html).

-> [!WARNING]
-> Still a work in progress.

-> [!NOTE]
-> Useful terminology:
+## Useful terminology:

-> - CGI: A specification HTTP web servers can follow to execute a program in response to HTTP requests.
+- CGI: A specification HTTP web servers can follow to execute a program in response to HTTP requests.
->   For example, you would configure your web server (e.g. Apache) to execute a certain bash script when a request came in.
+  For example, you would configure your web server (e.g. Apache) to execute a certain bash script when a request came in.
->   The bash script would get access to request metadata via environment variables.
+  The bash script would get access to request metadata via environment variables.
-> - FastCGI: A successor to CGI (Common Gateway Interface).
+- FastCGI: A successor to CGI (Common Gateway Interface).
 Unlike CGI, programs are not executed every time a request comes in.
->   Instead, a FastCGI application is started and listens on a socket, and the HTTP web server communicates HTTP request metadata via that socket.
+  Instead, a FastCGI application is started and listens on a socket, and the HTTP web server communicates HTTP request metadata via that socket.
->   The FastCGI spec is a definition of the binary protocol used to communicate on that socket.
+  The FastCGI spec is a definition of the binary protocol used to communicate on that socket.
-> - FastCGI client: The program that initiates a FastCGI connection.
+- FastCGI client: The program that initiates a FastCGI connection.
->   In most cases, this is the HTTP web server; it receives an HTTP request from a browser, and forwards that request to the FastCGI server.
+  In most cases, this is the HTTP web server; it receives an HTTP request from a browser, and forwards that request to the FastCGI server.
-> - FastCGI server: A program that listens on a socket, and responds to requests from a FastCGI client.
+- FastCGI server: A program that listens on a socket, and responds to requests from a FastCGI client.

 ## Try it out!